kothapeta/csvserver/solution/README.md

 Linux 209276b7c561 3.10.0-1160.83.1.el7.x86_64 #1 SMP Wed Jan 25 16:41:43 UTC 2023 x86_64 x86_64 x86_64 GNU/Linux
 ÄrootÉ209276b7c561 csvserverÅ# uptime
  08:04:08 up 0 day, 23 min,  0 users,  load average: 0.04, 0.03, 0.05

+Get shell access to the container and find the port on which the application is listening.
+Once done, stop / delete the running container.
 # docker container stop 209276b7c561
 209276b7c561
 $ docker rm  209276b7c561

 Same as (4), run the container and make sure,
 The application is accessible on the host at http://localhost:9393 Set the environment variable CSVSERVER_BORDER to have value Orange.